 On the day of surgery, you will meet your surgeon to ask any final questions that you may have.
 You will meet a Board Certified Anesthesiologist and Nurse Anesthetist who will provide your anesthesia.
 Neck lifts are usually performed under general anesthesia, since they are frequently combined with other facial rejuvenation procedures.
 However, twilight anesthesia can be used for neck lifts in certain cases.
 Please inform the Anesthesia team of any particular difficulties you may have had with prior surgeries, especially anesthesia-related nausea.
 You will meet our experienced intraoperative nursing staff who will care for you during surgery.
 The typical neck lift takes approximately 2 hours; however, surgical times may vary with the addition of other procedures.
 Patients with isolated neck lifts can usually go home the same day; however, when combined with other procedures, our surgeons recommend an overnight stay for observation and your comfort.

-After Your Neck Lift Procedure
+What Does the Neck Lift Procedure Entail?

 Immediately after surgery, you will be placed in a loosely applied soft dressing.
 Prior to discharge from the hospital, you will be provided with instructions with respect to your dressings and drain management.
 Postoperative drains are usually removed within 2 to 4 days after surgery.
 In most patients, all sutures are removed approximately 7-10 days after surgery.
 On your first postoperative visit, you may be placed in a postoperative compression garment that will assist in the reshaping of your neck.

 Shortly after surgery, you will experience mild swelling and bruising of the neck, which resolves in 1 to 2 weeks.
 While some swelling occurs in most patients, you will still see an immediate result after surgery.
-As the decreases, your results will continue to improve over several weeks to several months time.
+As this decreases, your results will continue to improve over several weeks to several months time.